arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ### The Big Tank (BT) Code

-The Opta™ in charge of the Big Tank has a similar structure to the Small Tank's Opta™, such as Arduino Cloud generated code during the configuration.
-We will focus on the primary responsibilities that the Big Tank specializes in as a Client.
+The Opta™ in charge of the management of the Big Tank has a similar structure to the Small Tank's Opta™, such as the Arduino Cloud code generated during the configuration.
+We will focus on the primary responsibilities of the Opta managing the Big Tank and configured as a Client.

 The Big Tank Opta™ code has two main tasks: to halt the system's operation due to emergency stop state and to control the attached pump.
 The `BT_System_Off()` is triggered if the minimum level flag is false, which will halt the pump and send the valve off command for Small Tank's Opta™.
 Thus system emergency stop is prompted.
 The `BT_Pump_CTRL()` will send the valve off request whenever Big Tank's capacity reaches the maximum level and activate the pump to avoid reservoir overfill.